 We also dug into the code to do some checks, but it only confirmed what was already obvious to us.
 Someone already did a great job to optimize this website.
 We weren't asked just to do the basics, they know how to do that themselves.
 We were asked because none of the popular tweaks worked.
 Great, finally some challenge!

 Profiling the website performance

-It was a time to dive deeper and do a step by step analysis.
+We decided to scale our optimization efforts with step-by-step analysis.
 First of all, we had to figure out which site element was taken to calculate the LCP.
 Performance tool built-in Google Chrome shows a precise timeline of all the elements requested, loaded, and painted.
 It also indicates moments when LCP and other metrics are measured.